IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

   - Looking up the different ways to build forms, we realized that using the base react native library to build a form would end up with a lot of code just to get the list to show right, in addition to making it harder to build a JSON object with all the forms in it.
 So we ended up using React Native Form Builder which could handle all of these things for us.
 * Native Base
   - Early on we knew that our app would have to work both on Android and iOS, and that the render, buttons, icons etc. could vary widely from device to device.
 Therefore we ended up using Native Base, which is a sleek, ingenious and dynamic front-end framework.
 What is really great with NativeBase is that we could use shared UI cross-platform components, and that it fully supported any native third-party libraries out of the box.
+* React Native
+	- We used react native to build the app, react native allows developers to only use JavaScript to create apps, which use the same design as React.
+This allows developers to compose moble UIs easily.
+React Native allows developers to create real mobile apps that are indistinguishable from apps built used C# or Java, and it uses the same fundamental building blocks as regular iOS and Android apps.

 ## Components
 * [CalendarsScreen](https://github.com/IT2810/it2810-webutvikling-h18-prosjekt-3-31/blob/master/README.md#calendarsscreen)
 * [TodoScreen](https://github.com/IT2810/it2810-webutvikling-h18-prosjekt-3-31/blob/master/README.md#todoscreen)